 Iron deficiency anaemia may be effectively diagnosed in most cases by full blood examination and serum ferritin levels.
 Serum iron should NOT be used to diagnose iron deficiency.
 It is markedly labile, has diurnal variation and is also low in the presence of inflammation.

 In the elderly or among patients with inflammation, iron deficiency may still be present with ferritin levels up to 60 -100 ug/L.

 Measurement of C-reactive protein (CRP) may help identify co-existing inflammation.
 If uncertain, consult a haematologist.
 Clinicians need to be aware that numerous factors, can inhibit or block iron absorption or iron availability for erythropoiesis.

 The effect of suboptimal iron stores in surgical patients

 Surgical patients with suboptimal iron stores (as defined by a ferritin level < 100 mcg/L) in whom substantial blood loss (blood loss of a volume great enough to induce anaemia that would require therapy) is anticipated, should be treated with preoperative iron therapy (NBA 2012).
 Such patients may not have sufficient iron stores to recover their Hb post-operatively.

 If preoperative ferritin is less than 100 mcg/L, blood loss resulting in a postoperative haemoglobin drop of more than 30 g/L would deplete iron stores (NBA, 2012).
-Further information regarding iron deficiency can be found in the Gastroenterological Society of Australia (GESA) clinical update on iron .
+Further information regarding iron deficiency can be found in the on the Gastroenterological Society of Australia website.

 Choosing the type of iron replacement therapy is dependent on factors such as the severity of the anaemia, cost and availability of products, the ability of patients to tolerate oral preparations and the urgency of the iron replacement therapy.